1953 Iranian coup d'état: Clergy's role

 Mosaddegh appointed a series of secular ministers to his cabinet during his premiership, losing his support with the clergy.
 In 1953, Ayatollah Abol-Qasem Kashani and his followers organised a series of protests against Mosaddegh's liberal reforms.
 By July 1953 when Mosaddegh asked for a critical extension of his emergency powers, "...
-Clerical members of the Majles who supported Kashani left the National Front Coalition and set up their own Islamic Faction...".
+Clerical members of the Majlis who supported Kashani left the National Front Coalition and set up their own Islamic Faction...".
 (Muslim Warriors).
 This faction then boycotted the 1953 referendum about the dissolution of parliament.

-At 8am on 18 August Ayatollah Behbahan mobilised 3000 stick and club wielding anti-shah protestors formed a mob in Tehran.
+At 8am on 18 August Ayatollah Behbahani mobilised 3000 stick and club wielding anti-shah protestors formed a mob in Tehran.
 This was done in the hope that the removal of Mosaddegh would create a more religious government.
 Separate mobilisation was instigated by Ayatollah Kashani in the country at this time.
 There has been documentation that both Ayatollah Behbahani and Kashani received funds from the CIA by some sources.
 The former's mob would lead Mosaddegh to abandon his residence, and ultimately his capture.
 Iranian Historian Michael Axworthy stated that "...
 [The clergy's] move to oppose Mossadeq was the decisive factor in his downfall...".